 Weekly Clinic in Waihi

 The weekly JP clinic in Waihi is held in the Council’s Waihi Service Centre and Library.
-Each Monday, two JPs will be available to members of the public between 11.00am and 1.00pm.
+Each Monday, a JP service is available to members of the public between 11.00am and 1.00pm.

 Weekly Clinic in Ngatea